Marcel and Rebecca | Edited by Steve N

 To strengthen your claim, we've also created a short template letter to send alongside the form, which briefly outlines your case and makes it clear that if you don't receive compensation for the damage to your car, you're ready to take it further.
 Although you don’t have to send this, it'll show the authority you’ve done your homework and are prepared to take it on.

 FREE template letter.
-Download a short template letter to send in with your fast claim.
+Download a short letter to make your fast claim faster.

 Hurrah - the claim's submitted